joepv/joepv.github.io/wakeup.md

 You can download the full LUA scenes at the bottom of this page.
 I only describe snippets of my code to make you understand what it does and show the challenges I ran into.

+#### Tag your Hue schedule with a wake-up string in it!

+To know which schedules are used for wake-up I set all those schedules with the _Wake_ string in it.
+Like _Wake-up weekday's_ and _Wake-up weekends_.
+In the LUA script I find these schedules with the code `if name:find('Wake') and status == 'enabled' then ... end`.

 #### Recurring times are saved as a bitmask in the Hue bridge

 The Hue API states: